vviseguy/startup/README.md

 ## Required Class Notes

-### Simon project
+### Things I have learned in the Simon project

-2/8/23 - I have learned that I don't like doing html without css - even when focusing just on structure.
+* I don't like doing html without css - even when focusing just on structure.
 I like to be able to center things, and arrange things using
 `display: grid;`.
+* That I can spend way too much time on css...
+* `box-sizing: border-box;` is a very useful change to make.
+* Box-shadows have a lot of applications

 # Startup